-5.15.4 Increasing sowing rate, coulter pressure and harrow pressure creased, the coulter pressure button amust be selected in the AMATRON+.
+5.7.4 Increasing sowing rate, coulter pressure and harrow pressure creased, the coulter pressure button must be selected in the AMATRON+.
 Actuating control valve 2 then increases the coulter pressure and the exact harrow pressure.
 Individual functions can be cut out by repositioning the pins.

-The sowing rate can be adapted during drilling in the event of a change from normal soil to heavy soil by corresponding input in the AMATRON+.
+The seeding rate can be adapted while working by input in the AMATRON+.